RubyAfterAll/spicerack/README.md

 - *Major Version* for non-backwards compatible changes.
 - *Minor Version* for new gems or important features.
 - *Patch Version* for bug fixes, enhancements, and optimizations.

-💁‍ Please remember to keep the `CHANGELOG` up to date!

 ## License